company8/ComfyUI_LLM_Hub/README.md

 - Create a directory named **`LLMs`** inside **`ComfyUI/models/text_encoders/`**
 - Create a another new directory for each LLM with the model name inside **`LLMs`**, so you don't get confused and the node doesn't use the wrong one.
 - Place your LLM models in their respective directory.
-- Every .safetensors model needs the .json files and the model should be named **`model.safetensors`**  (Not my choice, that's HuggingFace ecosystem)
+- Every .safetensors model needs the .json files and the model should be named **`model.safetensors`**

 How your directory structure should look like:
 ```